himoose/user-docs/docs/integrations/wordpress.md

 ### 1. Set Your Domain in Hi, Moose

-Before using the plugin, configure your domain in Hi, Moose:
+Before using the plugin, you must whitelist your domain in Hi, Moose:

 1. **Log in to Hi, Moose** at [himoose.com](https://himoose.com)
 2. **Go to Settings**
 3. **Enter your WordPress domain** (e.g., `yoursite.com`)
 4. **Save your settings**

+**Why this matters**: Audio files will only play on whitelisted domains.
+When you generate a podcast in Hi, Moose, you'll see a "Domain Whitelisted" confirmation showing which domains can access the audio (e.g., "This audio file will only be accessible from himoose.com and himoose.com").

-This whitelists your domain so audio files will play on your WordPress site.
+Without whitelisting, the audio player will not work on your WordPress site.

 ### 2. Access Plugin Settings